e-sites/Natrium/README.md

 ![Natrium](Assets/logo.png)

-An advanced pre-build ruby script to alter your project per environment and build configuration.
+A pre-build ruby script to alter your Xcode project per environment and build configuration.
 (swift only)

 ## Installation